Thomas-aka-Eram/nomgpt-web-application/README.md

-# Nom GPT
+# Nom GPT 🍽️

-Nom GPT is a hands-on project I am working on to gain practical experience with real-world applications.
+Nom GPT is a hands-on project developed to gain practical experience with real-world applications.
 The project focuses on building a recipe recommendation system using AI and web APIs.
-It provides an opportunity for me to strengthen my understanding of AI generation, API integration, and UI styling.
-I reference the User Interface and application idea from ChefGPT.
+It leverages **Chef Transformer T5** for AI-generated responses and the **Edamam API** for recipe data.
+Additionally, it emphasizes enhancing skills in **UI styling** using CSS and modern frontend techniques.

+---

-## Project Overview
+## 🚀 Features

-The main goal of **Nom GPT** is to generate personalized cooking instructions based on ingredients provided by the user.
-This project integrates the **Chef Transformer T5** model for AI-based recipe generation and uses the **Edamam Web API** to fetch recipe data.

-This project is a great exercise to learn about the end-to-end process of building a web application with complex functionalities, including interacting with APIs, working with machine learning models, and applying UI/UX principles.
+- **AI-Powered Recipe Recommendations**
+  Generate cooking instructions and recipe ideas using Chef Transformer T5.

+- **API Integration**
+  Seamlessly fetch recipe data from Edamam's extensive recipe database.

+- **Custom Filters**
+  Filter recipes based on ingredients, dietary preferences, and more.

+- **Interactive User Interface**
+  A styled, user-friendly experience designed to refine CSS and frontend skills.

+---

-## Learning Process
+## 📖 Purpose

-This project serves as a learning experience to:
+This project is a learning endeavor aimed at improving:
-- Work with the **Chef Transformer T5** model for AI-based content generation, improving my understanding of machine learning models and how they can be fine-tuned for specific tasks.
-- Integrate external data through the **Edamam Web API**, learning how to handle API responses, filter data, and use it in a real-time application.
-- Utilize **CSS** to build an intuitive and attractive user interface.
-Through this, I aim to deepen my knowledge of UI/UX design and front-end development.

-## Technologies Used
+- AI implementation skills through practical model usage.
+- API integration in modern web development.
+- User interface and experience design with CSS.
+- Problem-solving and debugging within real-world constraints.

+---

+## 🧑‍🍳 Inspiration and References
+The idea and interface of **Nom GPT** are inspired by [ChefGPT](https://chefgpt.xyz/).
+This project was developed solely for **educational purposes** to understand the intricacies of AI-powered applications.

+Nom GPT is not affiliated with or endorsed by ChefGPT.
+All code and implementations are original and were created as part of a self-directed learning experience.

+---

+## 🛠️ Tech Stack
+- **Frontend**: React.js, CSS
+- **Backend**: Node.js, Express
-- **AI Model**: Chef Transformer T5 (for recipe generation)
+- **AI Model**: Chef Transformer T5 (fine-tuned for recipe recommendations)
-- **API**: Edamam Web API (for fetching recipe data)
+- **API**: Edamam Recipe API

+---

+## 🧩 Learning Journey
+This project provided opportunities to:
+- Implement AI models into a real-world application.
+- Work with external APIs like Edamam for seamless data retrieval.
+- Use React to create dynamic, responsive user interfaces.
-- **Frontend**: React, CSS
+- Explore practical applications of CSS for interactive styling.

-- **Backend**: Node.js (Express)
+---

+## 📝 Disclaimer
+This project is developed as a **personal learning experience**.
+It is **not a commercial product** and does not replicate the exact functionality of ChefGPT.
+Any similarity in design or features is purely for learning purposes.

+---

-## Features
+## 📸 Screenshots

-- **Recipe Generation**: Generate personalized recipes based on the ingredients provided by the user.
-- **Filter Options**: Filter recipes by diet, health considerations, cuisine, and more.
-- **User Interface**: Clean and simple UI built using React and styled with CSS for a pleasant user experience.
+(Include screenshots of your app's key features or user interface, if available.)

+---